kitty-kad/kitty-kad-token-website/README.md

-## Kitty Kad token frontend
+## Instructions

 Run `yarn install` and `yarn start` to have it run locally. `yarn build` to get a public build

+## Purpose

+A frontend site to let people know about the Kitty Kad token

 ## Credits

-This is a fork from the https://github.com/wonderfullandingpage/mylandingpage , props to the author for the great work
+Thanks to the authors of the template https://github.com/wonderfullandingpage/mylandingpage for providing a base template

 ##### Free CSS